giorgi-o/CrossPlatformPlaying/Riot Games.md

 If you uncommented line 402, you should then see a huge log containing all your friends names.
 Paste that into an [XML Formatter](https://jsonformatter.org/xml-formatter) to make it easier to read.

-# Where to put the cookies and JIDs
+# Where to put the cookies and PUUIDs

 Open `CrossPlatformPlaying.config.json` and look for the following:
 ```json